 April 10, 2013

-The CIMSANS Round Table on Opportunities for New Public-Private Collaborations On Modeling of Sustainable Nutrition Security introduces the challenges of modeling crop productivity and genetic gain in the face of certain climate change and water availability constrants.
-The event also raises questions of science related to meeting future nutrition requirements.
+The CIMSANS Round Table on Opportunities for New Public-Private Collaborations On Modeling of Sustainable Nutrition Security introduced the challenges of modeling crop productivity and genetic gain in the face of certain climate change and water availability constraints.
+The event also raised questions of science related to meeting future nutrition requirements.

-The objective of the workshop is to identify new collaboration opportunities in the following areas: data sharing; modeling; nutrition security assessments; and collaborative adaptation responses.
+The objective of the workshop was to identify new collaboration opportunities in the following areas: data sharing; modeling; nutrition security assessments; and collaborative adaptation responses.

 The meeting summary is available here.

 Presentations from public and private sector scientists introduced the challenges of modeling overall crop productivity and genetic gain in the face of certain climate change and water availability constraints and also highlighted scientific questions around sustainably meeting future nutrition requirements, including micro-nutrients.